IceYGO/windbot/README.md

 ### Known issues

-* The bot will attack synchro monsters next to _Ultimaya Tzolkin_ because it don't know _Ultimaya Tzolkin_ can't be attacked.

 * The attack won't be canceled when battle replay happens.

 * If one chain includes two activation that use `AI.SelectCard`, the second one won't select correctly.